adamtopping/Optional-Assignment/README.md

 ## Use of File
 *This file provides of brief description of myself, as well as how to connect with me.
 I would love to talk with anyone who wants to learn more about me or organizations I am involved in.*
 ## About Me
 I am a junior at the University of Iowa studying Finance and Business Analytics.
 I am originally from West Des Moines, IA.
 In my free time I enjoy watching the Chicago Cubs, playing cards with friends, learning about businesses, and watching the Iowa Hawkeyes.
-I also enjoy boating and water skiing in the summer.
+I also enjoy boating and water skiing in the summers.
 ## Involvement at Iowa
 1. **Delta Sigma Pi - Business Fraternity**
 -This organization has been the most influential during my college tenure.
 I have met some of my best friends through this organization and developed professionally.